list

 **Optional**

-In a paginated list, and when controls are shown, the show-pagination attribute can be used to show or hide the pagination controls.
-This may be useful for lists that only have a single page.
+When [`controls`](#controls) are shown, the `show-search` attribute can be used to show or hide the search box independent of the pagination controls.

 **Optional**